DS-100/sp24/gradproject.md

 ## Datasets

-This section contains the topics we will provide to you to explore your research questions.
 Please choose one of the following datasets to work on. **You will be expected to complete all (2) tasks provided for your chosen dataset.**
 <!-- In general, if you're drawing any conclusions regarding causality, please be sure to consult the [extra resources on causal inference](#extra-resources-causal-inference). -->

 ### Accessing Datasets